imixs/imixs-office-workflow/README.md

 ### docker-hub

 Imixs-Office-Workflow is also available on [Docker-Hub](https://hub.docker.com/r/imixs/imixs-office-workflow/tags/).
 The public docker images can be used for development and production.
-If you need technical support please conntact [imixs.com](http://www.imixs.com)
+If you need technical support please contact [imixs.com](http://www.imixs.com)